1jour1vin

 Italy

-"The Gaja 2018 Barolo Sperss is impossible to confuse with any other Barolo according to the Wine Advocate, the expression of this nebbiolo is impressive!"
+"The 2018 Gaja Barolo Sperss is impossible to confuse with any other Barolo, according to Wine Advocate.
+The expression of this Nebbiolo is impressive!"

-"From Serralunga d'Alba, the Gaja 2018 Barolo Sperss is impossible to mistake for any other Barolo.
-The bouquet is firm and etched, with aromas of black fruits, pencil shavings, iron and red brick.
-But there's also a fragrant interlude of wild cherry, forest fruit and orange peel.
-The Barolo Conteisa is riper and silkier in this vintage, but the Sperss is more muscular, powerful and structured.
-It promises longer ageing potential and bottle evolution.
+"From Serralunga d'Alba, the 2018 Gaja Barolo Sperss is impossible to confuse with any other Barolo.
+The bouquet is firm and engraved, with aromas of black fruit, pencil shavings, iron, and red brick.
+But there is also a fragrant interlude of wild cherry, wild berries, and orange peel.
+The Barolo Conteisa is riper and silkier in this vintage, but the Sperss is more muscular, powerful, and structured.
+It promises longer aging potential and evolution in the bottle.
 2025-2055" (Wine Advocate 2023)

-Buy your Gaja wines at the best price on private sale!
+Buy your Gaja wines at the best price in our private sale!

 Rated site